 Common IPv6 Address Representations

 Understanding the valid representations of IPv6 addresses is crucial for recognizing correct formats.
-Let's delve into some examples to illustrate the rules discussed above:
+Let's dig into some examples to illustrate the rules discussed above:

 -